James H. Cone, Founder Of Black Liberation Theology, Dies At 79

 #JamesCone: brilliant connector.
 Like #MLK, he taught that the work of justice and liberation are irrevocable ‘Christian’ imperatives. > “The Gospel of liberation is bad news to all oppressors because they have defined their ‘freedom’ in terms of slavery of others.”
 Rest high. pic.twitter.com/N7tvbCr4XL— The King Center (@TheKingCenter) April 28, 2018

-In a 2008 interview with Terry Gross, Cone described Black Liberation Theology as a belief that God is concerned with the poorest and weakest members of society.
+In a 2008 interview with Fresh Air's Terry Gross, Cone described Black Liberation Theology as a belief that God is concerned with the poorest and weakest members of society.
 In most cases, Cone said, those people were black.

-"Black theology is an understanding of the gospel which sees justice for the poor as the very heart of what the Christian gospel is about and the very heart of what God is doing in this world," he said.
+"Black theology is an understanding of the Gospel which sees justice for the poor as the very heart of what the Christian Gospel is about and the very heart of what God is doing in this world," he said.

-Cone preached that black Americans were not made for exploitation or slavery, rather for the freedom that all followers of the Gospel strove toward.
+Cone preached that black Americans were not made for exploitation or slavery, but rather for the freedom that all followers of the Gospel strove toward.

-He was inspired by both the Rev. Martin Luther King Jr., and Malcolm X. King, he said, gave black theology its Christian identity.
+He was inspired by both the Rev. Martin Luther King Jr. and Malcolm X. King, he said, gave black theology its Christian identity.
 Malcolm X gave black theology its black identity.

 "It's important because we were black before we were Christian," he said in the interview.